Bad News for Couples: Bounds for Fair Division of Indivisible Items among Groups: Introduction

 \section{Introduction}

+Resource allocation problems arise whenever limited resources must be distributed among multiple agents.
+Examples include allocating course seats, laboratory equipment, or administrative tasks.
+Despite their diversity, these settings share a common challenge: allocating resources in a way that is perceived as fair.
+The study of fair division addresses this challenge and has received attention from several disciplines, including economics, theoretical computer science, computational social choice, and multi-agent systems~\cite{brams1996fair,moulin2004fair,bouveret2016fair,aziz2020developments,walsh2020fair}.

-Fair division is a central problem in economics and theoretical computer science, with applications in resource allocation and task assignment.
-A prominent fairness notion is \emph{envy-freeness}.
-When goods are indivisible, exact envy-freeness is often unattainable, which motivates approximate relaxations.
-A standard relaxation is \emph{envy-freeness up to $c$ goods} (EF$c$): for any two agents, any envy can be eliminated by removing at most $c$ items from the other agent's bundle.
+We focus on the allocation of indivisible resources among agents with heterogeneous preferences~\cite{AmanatidisABFLMVW2023}.
+In the standard model, each agent has a valuation function over bundles of items.
+The goal is to partition the items into bundles, assign one bundle to each agent, and satisfy a desired fairness criterion.
+A central criterion is envy-freeness, which requires every agent to weakly prefer its own bundle to that of any other agent.
+For indivisible resources, exact envy-freeness may fail to exist, motivating approximate relaxations.
+A prominent relaxation is envy-freeness up to $c$ items (EF$c$): for any pair of agents, any envy can be eliminated by removing at most $c$ items from the envied bundle.
+In the standard model with monotone valuations, EF1 allocations are guaranteed to exist~\cite{LiptonEf1}, providing a baseline for many subsequent results.

-Most of the literature studies allocations to individuals.
-In many practical settings, however, agents form small groups--such as couples or families--whose members receive a \emph{shared} bundle but may have different preferences.
-In this group-allocation model, allocations are assigned to groups, while fairness is evaluated at the level of individuals, making guarantees substantially more delicate.
+This baseline can fail in extensions of the standard model.
+We focus on one such extension: allocation to groups rather than individuals.
+While most fair-division results concern individual agents, many applications involve small groups, such as couples or families, that receive a shared bundle even though their members may have different preferences.
+In this group-allocation model, bundles are assigned to groups, but fairness is evaluated at the level of individual agents, making guarantees more delicate.

-Manurangsi and Suksompong~\cite{Manurangsi_ImprovedBounds} initiated a systematic study of this model with $k$ groups and $n$ agents, where group sizes satisfy $n_1 \ge n_2 \ge \dots \ge n_k$ and $n=\sum_i n_i$.
-Using multicolor discrepancy results of Doerr and Srivastav~\cite{MulticolorDoerr}, they proved that an allocation always exists that is envy-free up to $O(\sqrt{n})$ items, and they constructed instances where no allocation is envy-free up to $\Omega(\sqrt{n_1/k^3})$ items.
+\citet{Manurangsi_ImprovedBounds} initiated the systematic study of this model with $k$ groups and $n$ agents, where group sizes satisfy $n_1 \ge n_2 \ge \dots \ge n_k$ and $n=\sum_i n_i$.
+Using multicolor discrepancy results of \citet{MulticolorDoerr}, they showed that an allocation always exists that is envy-free up to $O(\sqrt{n})$ items and gave instances for which no allocation is envy-free up to $\Omega(\sqrt{n_1/k^3})$ items.
 For a constant number of large groups, these bounds are tight up to constant factors.